abhik/django-disenchained/README.md

-django-disenchained helps you free Django from the shackles of inefficient queryies!
+django-disenchained helps you free Django from the shackles of inefficient queries!

 ## What